Why estimate time

 Enrichment effects

 Milk can assist fermentation through sugars and minerals.
 Fats like butter and oil coat gluten and tend to slow activity.
-Sugar has a dose effect: a small amount can help, lots can strain yeast.
+Sugar has a dose effect: a small amount can help, while a lot can strain yeast.
 Salt strengthens gluten but modestly slows yeast.

 Bulk vs proof